BolodevGoyary/Frontend-Experiment4/README.md

 To build an interactive image gallery using HTML, CSS, and JavaScript, where clicking on a thumbnail displays a larger version of the image.

 ## Files Included
-- `index.html` – Structure of the gallery
+- index.html – Structure of the gallery
-- `style.css` – Styling for the gallery layout
+- style.css – Styling for the gallery layout
-- `script.js` – JavaScript for thumbnail click functionality
+- script.js – JavaScript for thumbnail click functionality
+- images/ – Folder containing the image assets used in the gallery

 ## Experiment Description
 This experiment demonstrates: